yashshrikant99/Software-Engineering-Project/readme.md

 # config — Centralized Configuration
 The config directory is dedicated to holding configuration files.
 These files can contain settings like database connections, API keys, or environment-specific configurations.
 By centralizing these settings, you make it easier to manage and maintain your application across different environments.

-# Controllers — The Brains of Your Application
+# controllers — The Brains of Your Application
 Controllers are where the logic of your application resides.
 Each file in the controllers directory should handle a specific part of your application's functionality.
 For instance, you might have customer.js for customer-related operations and product.js for product-related operations.

 Controllers encapsulate the core business logic of your application, ensuring that it remains separated from the routing and other parts of your application.